-The Virginia Beach-Norfolk-Newport News metropolitan area is home to the world’s largest U.S. Navy base and private shipyards including those operated by Huntington Ingalls Industries Inc. (HII), BAE Systems Norfolk Ship Repair Inc., and General Dynamics Corp.
-(GD)
+The Virginia Beach-Norfolk-Newport News metropolitan area is home to the world’s largest U.S. Navy base and private shipyards including those operated by Huntington Ingalls Industries Inc. (HII:US), BAE Systems Norfolk Ship Repair Inc., and General Dynamics Corp.
+(GD:US)

 To contact the reporters on this story: Mike Dorning in Virginia Beach, Virginia, at firstname.lastname@example.org; John McCormick in Springfield, Virginia, at email@example.com